 Make a Commitment

-Developing and implementing retention schedules for your documents is vital to ensuring your records management strategy is compliant.
+Developing and implementing retention schedules for your documents is vital to ensuring your employee records management strategy is compliant.
 It may seem counterintuitive, but it is often more dangerous to keep files beyond their retention date than it is to purge them on schedule.
 If the files are kept, they are available to be queried in litigation or audits, potentially exposing the organization to unnecessary risks.

 Depending on the record type, the length of retention can range anywhere from one year to thirty years after the employee leaves your organization; however, specific industries (such as healthcare and finance) and organizations often have varying schedules.
 Be sure to consult with your legal counsel about your organization’s particular needs before finalizing your records retention policies.